remygatins/BlackSeaBass_project/BSB_ddRAD/pipeline.md

 - logged in to home, where I had Miniconda3-latest-Linux-x86_64.sh already installed.
 - ran `conda update conda` since I hadn't used it in a while
 - then followed the steps in the link above:
-     - conda create -n cutadaptenv cutadapt (environment location: /home/tbittar/miniconda3/envs/cutadaptenv)
+     - conda create -n cutadaptenv cutadapt (environment location: /home/tbittar/miniconda3/envs/cutadaptenv) - this only needs to be done once.
-     - conda activate cutadaptenv (activating the newly crated env)
+     - conda activate cutadaptenv (activating the newly crated env) - this needs to be done each time we want to use the environment.
      - cutadapt --version (just to check it worked)

-ii) Download the repository from https://bitbucket.org/jgarbe/gbstrim/src/master/
+ii) Download the repository from https://bitbucket.org/jgarbe/gbstrim/src/master/ - only done once, must be inside the working folder.

 - used Globus to transfer the repo to my working folder on Discovery (working folder = /work/lotterhos/NOAA...)